Build a Roof to Enjoy Your Deck 3 Seasons of the Year

 Mmm.
 Outdoor living.
-There is nothing quite like relaxation in the fresh air.
-If you have a deck, chances are it's been your family's oasis lately -- the site of cookouts, summery parties, and plenty of just plain unwinding.
-But even though you may feel as if the al fresco season has just begun, round about now "Back-to-School" ads are starting to appear.
-That means autumn is on its way.
-Do you dread the thought of being cooped up in the house for the next nine months or so?
-Well, adding a roof to your deck extends its usability.
-You'll be able to enjoy that open-air feeling through summer, fall, and spring.
+There's nothing quite like relaxation in the fresh air.
+If you have a deck, chances are it's been your family's oasis this summer -- site of cookouts, summery parties, and plenty of just plain unwinding.
+But though you may feel as if the al fresco season has just begun, round about now "Back-to-School" ads are starting to appear.
+Autumn is on its way.
+Do you dread the thought of being cooped up in the house for the next 9 months or so?
+Adding a roof to your deck extends its usability.
+Here's how you'll be able to enjoy that open-air feeling through summer, fall, and spring.

 Planning to Build a Deck Roof

 Begin by making sure that your deck will be able to support the weight of its new cover.
-(Even if the materials of the deck roof itself are not very heavy, a good snowfall in winter will add quite a few pounds.)
-Usually local code requires uncovered decks to have the capacity to support 55 pounds per square foot; however, a covered deck will need to able to support 80 pounds psf.
+(Even if the materials of the deck roof itself are not very heavy, a good snowfall in winter will add quite a load.)
+Usually local code requires uncovered decks to have the capacity to support 55 pounds per square foot; however, a covered deck must able to support 80 pounds psf.
 You are likely to need a building permit and perhaps plans drawn up by an architect or engineer.

 For an attractive appearance, have your deck covering blend in with the existing structure -- wooden supports should be made of same material (redwood, cedar, etc) as the deck base and stained or painted to match, with a weather-resistant finish.
 If you will be topping it with shingles, use the same type as you have on the roof of your home.